JCSDA/jedi-docs/docs/learning/tutorials/level1/hofx_nrt.rst

 The description in the previous section gives us a good idea of what we need to run :math:`H({\bf x})`.
 First, we need :math:`{\bf x}` - the model state.
 In this tutorial we will use background states from the FV3-GFS model with a resolution of c48, as mentioned above.

 Next, we need observations to compare our forecast to.
-Observations included in this tutorial include (see our :doc:`UFO document <../../../inside/jedi-components/ufo/index>` for an explanation of acronyms; nlocs is the number of observations for each):
+Observations included in this tutorial include (see the :doc:`NRT website <http://nrt.jcsda.org>` for an explanation of acronyms):

 * Aircraft
 * Sonde